mikeoverbay/TankExporter/README.md

 # If you need to convert the FBX exported from Tank Exporter to a later version, you can use Autodesk's free FBX converter.
 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives

-Or if you an down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/
+Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

 # Version 85: